 Debenhams car insurance review

 You'll probably know Debenhams as a department store but it can also insure your car.
-Customers get a £50 gift card with every car policy - but what's the cover like?
+Customers get a courtesy car included as standard in every policy - but what's the cover like?
 Here's what you need to know.